 Employment Agreement with Mr. Westerhout.
-In May 2022, we entered into the Employment Agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, which contains terms and conditions more typical of European executives.
+The Employment Agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, contains terms and conditions more typical of European executives.
 Mr. Westerhout also serves as a managing director of certain of our subsidiaries in Europe.

-Mr. Westerhout's annual base salary in 2022 was \$369,702, which includes an annual holiday bonus equal to 8% of his gross salary, and he is eligible to participate in our cash incentive plan and to receive stock awards as determined by our board of directors.
+Mr. Westerhout's annual base salary in 2023 was \$400,377, which includes an annual holiday bonus equal to 8% of his gross salary, and he is eligible to participate in our cash incentive plan and to receive stock awards as determined by our board of directors.
 Mr. Westerhout is entitled to 29 holiday days per calendar year and 6.5 days off per calendar year due to a difference between the executive's contractual work week and the standard work week.
-All amounts for Mr. Westerhout were calculated based on a conversion rate equal to the daily average of the Euro to U.S. Dollar in 2022, which was 1.05365.
+All amounts for Mr. Westerhout were calculated based on a conversion rate equal to the daily average of the Euro to U.S. Dollar in 2023, which was 1.0821.

 The Employment Agreement may be terminated by us with observance of a notice period of four months and by Mr. Westerhout by observance of a notice period of two months.
 In the event of incapacity for work due to sickness, Mr. Westerhout is entitled to a maximum of 104 weeks of continued payment of salary.
 Under the Employment Agreement, Mr. Westerhout is entitled to participate in our industry-wide pension fund, including an additional gross pension allowance.
 Mr. Westerhout is entitled to receive severance payments if he is terminated without cause or resigns as a result of significant changes to his employment responsibilities, in each case, as set forth in the Employment Agreement.
 In the event Mr. Westerhout is entitled to severance payments, we are required to pay Mr. Westerhout 12 times his monthly salary, plus an amount equal to 150% of his monthly salary for each full year of service from May 2006 from the age of 40 to 50 and 200% of his monthly salary for each full year of service from the age of 50 onwards, subject to a maximum payment cap equal to 36 times his monthly salary.
 "Monthly salary" is comprised of the fixed monthly base salary, the holiday allowance and 1/12 of the average annual bonus on the basis of the cash incentive plan for the past three fiscal years.
-The company has also entered into a Current Retention Agreement, as defined below, with Mr. Westerhout and, under the terms of the Employment Agreement, in the event Mr. Westerhout is entitled to payment upon termination or change in control, he will receive payment on the basis of either the Current Retention Agreement or the Employment Agreement, whichever is greater.
+The company has also entered into a Current Retention Agreement, as defined below, with Mr. Westerhout and, under the terms of the Employment Agreement or the Employment Agreement or change in control, he will receive payment on the basis of either the Current Retention Agreement or the Employment Agreement or the Employment Agreement, whichever is greater.

 The company provides Mr. Westerhout with a leased car and reimburses his home internet payments.
-Additionally, Mr. Westerhout received a monthly tax free reimbursement of \$158 and the company paid excess disability insurance payments of \$7,448 on behalf of Mr. Westerhout in 2022.
+Additionally, Mr. Westerhout received a monthly tax free reimbursement of \$162 and the company paid excess disability insurance payments of \$7,688 on behalf of Mr. Westerhout in 2023.